stjude/cis-x/README.md

     $DISEASE
 ```

 Note that pathname arguments are relative to the container's target.
+For
+example, mounting `$HOME/research` and with an input located at
+`$HOME/research/sample-001/markers.txt`, the corresponding argument is
+`/data/sample-001/markers.txt`.

 See the [Docker reference for `run`][docker-run] for more options.